 Despite the clear success of DSNY's Clean Diesel Program in minimizing fleet emissions, DSNY believes further improvements are possible as technology advances.
-DSNY therefore continues an active program of testing other kinds of fuels and technologies to determine whether further improvements in emissions and fuel mileage may be achieved at an acceptable cost.
+DSNY therefore continues an active program of testing other kinds of fuels and technologies.
 Under LL38/2005, "alternative fuels" include natural gas, liquefied petroleum gas, hydrogen, electricity, and any other fuel which is at least eighty-five percent, singly or in combination, methanol, ethanol, any other alcohol or ether.
-DSNY currently has over 909 vehicles that operate on various alternative fuels.
+Including collection trucks, sweepers, and light duty vehicles that are not used to collect refuse or recyclables, DSNY currently has 816 vehicles that operate on various alternative fuels.